Thomas Taylor (chemist): Academic career

 In 1920, Taylor was elected a Fellow of Brasenose College, Oxford; his alma mater.
 In 1927, he was additionally appointed a lecturer in organic chemistry at the University of Oxford.
-As a researcher he specialised in stereochemistry, but his made his name as an excellent teacher.
+As a researcher he specialised in stereochemistry, but made his name as an excellent teacher.
 He was a demonstrator in organic chemistry at the Dyson Perrins Laboratory.
 Among his students at Brasenose College was William Golding, who would move from studying science to literature and later won the Nobel Prize in Literature.
 Among those he supervised at Dyson Perrins Laboratory was Rosemary Murray; later Dame Rosemary and Vice-Chancellor of the University of Cambridge.

+In 1931, Taylor was awarded a Rhodes Travelling Fellowship, which took him to the United States and Canada.
+In 1938, he took a sabbatical year to go on an expedition to the Galapagos, joined by zoologist David Lack and filmmaker Richard Leacock, among others.
+His wife, Georgina Lloyd Taylor, accompanied him on the expedition and kept a diary of the experience.
+His research from the trip, Plant Pigments in the Galapagos Islands, was written up and presented to the Royal Society in 1940.

+Taylor was a member of the Chemical Society and served on its council from 1936 to 1939.

 Following the end of the Second World War, Taylor moved into academic administration: he had learnt during the war that he was a very capable administrator.
 In 1946, he was selected as the first Principal of the University College of the West Indies in Jamaica.
 His duties involved building up the university college, establishing it in a difficult political climate, and solidifying its finances.
 He was successful, and was knighted for his efforts in 1952.
 He left the Caribbean to return to England, where he had been appointed Principal of the University College of the South West of England (later to become the University of Exeter) in July 1952.